 Previous attempts to model memory effects have incorporated various prognostic variables, but there is no consensus on whether or how this should be implemented physically \cite{pan_randall_1998, conv_mem1}.
-From a data-driven perspective, \citeA{han2020moist} developed a residual convolutional neural network utilizing up to four prior time steps as inputs to capture memory effects.
-As an initial step towards a more systematic approach, \citeA{kuang2024} introduced a linear time-invariant state-space model identified with data from carefully designed simulations.
-The use of the state-space model, especially when the dimension of the state vector of the model exceeds that of the output domain mean thermodynamic profiles, can represent the convection memory effect. \citeA{kuang2024} further introduced a procedure to interpret the memory effect physically.
+From a data-driven perspective, \citeA{han2020moist} developed a residual convolutional neural network using up to four prior time steps to capture memory effects.
+As an initial step towards a more systematic approach, \citeA{kuang2024} identified a linear time-invariant state-space model from carefully designed simulations.
+The use of the state-space model, especially when the dimension of its state vector exceeds that of the output domain-mean thermodynamic profiles, can represent the convection memory effect. \citeA{kuang2024} further introduced a procedure to interpret the memory effect physically.
 Based on well-established theories and approaches targeting linear problems, \citeA{kuang2024} provides a reference point for data-driven convection modeling within the linear limits, assuming small external forcing and deviations from the radiative-convective equilibrium (RCE).